steem-monsters/glx-dao/README.md

 # GLX DAO - Comprehensive Readme

 GLX DAO is a Decentralized Autonomous Organization that implements a governance token contract called GLX, which allows users to participate in voting on proposals to influence the decision-making process within the organization.
-This Readme provides a comprehensive guide on how to set up and run the GLX DAO application using TypeScript and Hardhat.
+This Readme provides a comprehensive guide on how to set up and run the GLX DAO application using TypeScript and Hardhat while also covering security measures for connecting and storing private keys for wallets.

 ## Table of Contents